PloyyNK/ncl-website/README.md

 ## How to run API

-1. open terminal and get into server folder
+1. open terminal and go into server folder
 2. run the following command

 ```